Trump judges and nominees who have fought to limit access to abortion and/or contraception

 Wendy Vitter (Eastern District of Louisiana) urged supporters to distribute materials that claimed abortion services are a cause of breast cancer and that birth control pills “kill” and make a woman more likely to be the victim of violent assault and murder.
 Vitter also publicly lauded how Texas has “led the nation in some very pro-life, restrictive laws,” and how anti-choice activists “are making great strides in making it very difficult to get abortions in Texas.”

-Justin Walker (Nominated to DC Circuit; Western District of Kentucky) praised then-Judge Kavanaugh for a dissent arguing that the Obama Administration’s contraceptive-coverage policy, ensuring that employer-based insurance policies made the full range of birth control options available to employees, was unconstitutional.
+Justin Walker (DC Circuit; previously Western District of Kentucky) praised then-Judge Kavanaugh for a dissent arguing that the Obama Administration’s contraceptive-coverage policy, ensuring that employer-based insurance policies made the full range of birth control options available to employees, was unconstitutional.

-Cory Wilson (Nominated to Southern District of Mississippi) bemoaned that “[f]orty years on, we still live under Roe v.
+Cory Wilson (Fifth Circuit) bemoaned that “[f]orty years on, we still live under Roe v.
 Wade, the result of a liberal activist court.”
 He said that he supports “the complete and immediate reversal of the Roe v.
 Wade and Doe v.
 Bolton decisions.”
 As a legislator in Mississippi, Wilson voted to defund Planned Parenthood, for a 15-week abortion ban, and a bill to prohibit abortions after a heartbeat can be detected in a fetus.
 Wilson also supports requiring that any woman considering an abortion must first be provided with information about a fetus’ capacity to feel pain.

 Allen Winsor (Northern District of Florida) defended a Florida law that imposed a mandatory 24-hour waiting period before accessing abortion care.
 In April 2016, the Florida Supreme Court blocked the law, and it was recently declared unconstitutional.
 Winsor also filed an amicus brief in opposition to the Affordable Care Act’s contraceptive coverage mandate.